novamining-official/proof-of-hashrate-commitment/README.md

 ### Donations

-If you like to give your contribution for sustaining the development of this project, you can make a donation at one of the following wallets:
+If you like to give your contribution for sustaining the development of this project, you can make a donation at one of the following wallets: does it will be really appreciated! 😊🙏

 Bitcoin (BTC): `35wVmfBS7QB6dx8KkKuFfBSNPbg5hTuaKc`